The surreal image of shops on Kirkstall Road submerged under murky rainwater after the almighty downpour on Boxing Day 2015 will be a lasting one.

 Devastated business owners and residents paid the price in this city - just one area of West Yorkshire to face the expensive and emotional brunt of Storm Eva’s after-effects that Christmas holiday.

 The deluge battered 3,355 properties in Leeds, 672 of which were businesses.

 Before December 2015, the closest comparison to such conditions was in 2000 when around 100 properties in the city flooded.

-But as shops, restaurants and bars prepared for a bustling Boxing Day almost three years ago, the Environment Agency issued a red warning – its highest alert.
+But as shops, restaurants and bars prepared for a bustling Boxing Day two years ago, the Environment Agency issued a red warning – its highest alert.